kyma-project/kyma/docs/application-connector/docs/08-03-register-manage-services.md

 }
 ```

+The Application Registry will fetch the specification from provided URL but it will not use any credentials, therefor the endpoint can not be secured by any authentication mechanism.

 >**NOTE:** Fetching specification from URL is supported only for API Spec.
 It can not be done for Events and Documentation.

-The Application Registry will not use the provided credentials to fetch the API specification, therefor the endpoint can not be secured by any authentication mechanism.

 ## Registering OData API

-If no `api.spec` or `api.specificationUrl` are specified and `api.type` is set to `OData`, the Application Registry will try to fetch the specification from target URL with the `$metadata` path.
+If no `api.spec` or `api.specificationUrl` are specified and `api.type` is set to `OData`, the Application Registry will try to fetch the specification from the target URL with the `$metadata` path.

 For service with the following api:
 ```